acbass49/wiki2ia/README.md

 # wiki2ia
 Capstone Project by Internet Archive: Entity Resolution Algorithm Matching Wikipedia Book Citations to Internet Archive Book API

 The purpose of this repo is to improve wikipedia book citation links - giving free access to books cited in Wikipedia with no current link and replacing links that do exist, but are broken.
+Our model is implemented in Python.

 example call:
 ```rb